Dog friendly garden ideas using fencing

 Well dug foundations, strong posts and tall panels (6ft high) are all essential especially if you have a large dog that jumps up against the fence.
 For this, we recommend a sturdy panel like Chilham or Tongue and Groove which are some of our heaviest solid panels.

 Depending on the nature of your dog, a solid panel may cause stress or frustration as they cannot see out.
-If your pet falls into this category, you'll likely require a semi solid panel, and a keen favourite with dog owners is the Picket Fence.
+If your pet falls into this category, you'll likely require a slatted fence panel, or a semi-solid panel like a Jaktop (pictured below) or a traditional Picket Fence.
 Ideal for smaller breeds, the gaps between each of the pales can be suited to your dog so that they cannot squeeze through.
 Heights for this style of fence can vary, so choose one which suits the size of your dog so that it can't jump over.

 Prevent Your Dog Digging

-If you have a dog that loves to dig, it may be worth thinking about adding a section of steel fencing below your timber fence.
-Options include using Stock Fencing or Chicken Wire below ground level we can be easily installed during or after your fence installation.
+If you have a dog that loves to dig, it may be worth thinking about adding an extra, buried gravel board, a section of steel fencing below your timber fence.
+Options include using Stock Fencing or Chicken Wire below ground level which can be easily installed during or after your fence installation.
 You will need to dig a suitable depth trench near the fence, cut the chicken wire to size and place in the ground.

 Post and Rail fencing wire

-Ideal for horse fencing, or countryside environments post and rail is available in many different styles to suit your horse field.
+Ideal for horse fencing or countryside environments, post and rail is available in many different styles to suit your field.
 We also offer metal and timber field gates to keep your fields secure.

 Secure Garden Gates